DataFire/Integrations/integrations/generated/gitea/README.md

 * input `object`
   * owner **required** `string`: owner of the repo
   * repo **required** `string`: name of the repo
+  * user `string`: optional filter by user
+  * since `string`: Only show times updated after the given time.
+This is a timestamp in RFC 3339 format
+  * before `string`: Only show times updated before the given time.
+This is a timestamp in RFC 3339 format
+  * page `integer`: page number of results to return (1-based)
+  * limit `integer`: page size of results

 #### Output
 * output `array`